After a hard workout, some soreness is a normal part of the recovering process.

 Warming up and cooling down before and after each workout allows your body to ease into and out of vigorous exercise.
 Before and after a cardio workout, it’s wise to ease into your exercise of choice by starting out slow and speeding up.
-If you’re going for a run, a good warm-up is to start out with a slow jog.
-If you’re at the gym getting ready to lift weights, warming up with a few sets of higher reps and lighter weight is a great move.
+Try one of our 1-6 minute warm-ups from 6 Minute Body for an easy and quick way to prepare your muscles for your next workout.

 2. Stay Hydrated

 Dehydration can seriously mess with your workouts and with the time between them.
 Staying hydrated will keep your muscles relaxed and promote a speedy recovery.
 You will still deal with normal soreness after a workout.
 Fortunately, drinking lots of water will give your muscles the hydration they need to recover and function.